speedment/speedment/README.md

 * PostgreSQL
 * SQLite

-For Enterprise database connectors see [www.speedment.com](www.speedment.com/pricing).
+For Enterprise database connectors see [Speedment Licensing and Pricing](www.speedment.com/pricing).

 ## Licenses
 * **Speedment Open Source** - This site covers the Speedment Open Source project available under the